Leave without pay

 - complete payments within 2 years of returning to work.

-If you prefer, you can pay the contributions you would have paid during your absence as regular payments while you’re away.
+If you prefer, you can pay contributions as regular payments while you’re away.
 When you return to work, Police will contribute a lump sum amount to cover the employer contributions on these payments.
 You need to arrange this option before you go on leave.
-The amount and frequency of contributions must be the same as you were paying immediately before going on leave.
+Your employee contributions must be made fortnightly at a rate of 7.5% of salary.
 You can’t alter the contribution amount but you can stop payments at any time.
 If you do decide to stop payments, you can still make catch-up payments on your return to work.
-Contact your Payroll Officer if this is your preferred option.
+Contact payroll at payroll@police.govt.nz if this is your preferred option.

-Any contributions paid while you were on leave must be paid direct to Mercer, the scheme's administration manager.
+Any contributions paid while you are on leave must be paid direct to Mercer, the scheme's administration manager.
 This is explained on the leave without pay form.

 Parental leave

-There is a third option for constabulary or Police employee members on parental leave.
+There is a third option for members on parental leave.
 You can arrange to make up contributions from the ex-gratia payment(s) you are entitled to on returning from parental leave.
-Employer contributions will be made at this time.
-Get in touch with Payroll as soon as you return to work if you are interested in this option.
+Employer contributions will be paid at this time.
+Contact payroll as soon as you return to work if you are interested in this option.
 Payroll will calculate your employee contributions and arrange to pay those contributions direct to PSS.
+Again, contributions need to be made at a rate of 7.5% of salary.
 If you wait until the ex-gratia payment is made to you, you won’t then be able to pay that money into the scheme.
 This is because we cannot accept lump sum contributions from members due to our exemption from the provisions of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.

 Leave on reduced pay

-If you are granted leave on reduced pay, your contributions and employer contributions will be assessed on your reduced salary during that period.
+If you are granted leave on reduced pay, your contributions and employer contributions will be assessed on your reduced salary during that period at a rate of 7.5%.

-Making member contributions if not eligible for employer contributions
+Making employee contributions if not eligible for employer contributions

-If you are granted leave without pay and your situation does not fall into any of the categories outlined above, you may choose to continue to contribute to the scheme, but Police will not make employer contributions.
+If you are granted leave without pay and your situation does not fall into any of the categories outlined above, you may choose to continue to contribute to the scheme while you're away.
+However, Police will not make employer contributions.

 Keeping in touch